Petce/GraphRouteCalculator/README.md

 In order to speed up the development process for this experiment I have imported an implementation of Dijkstra's shortest path-algorithm.

-The Alogorithms source can be found here https://github.com/DonVictor/PHP-Dijkstra
+The Algorithms source can be found here https://github.com/DonVictor/PHP-Dijkstra